Tilia platyphyllos: Description

-Tilia platyphyllos is a narrowly domed tree with a moderate growth rate, and can eventually attain a height of 40 m.
+Tilia platyphyllos is a narrowly domed tree with a moderate growth rate, and can eventually attain a height of 40 m, though more typically 20–25 m tall when open-grown away from other trees.
 The reddish-brown young stems later develop dark grey bark with fine fissures and furrows.
 The branches spread upwards at wide angles.
 The twigs are reddish-green and slightly pubescent.
 The foliage consists of simple, alternately arranged leaves.
-As indicated by its common name, this tree has larger leaves than the related Tilia cordata (small-leaved lime), 6 to 9 cm (exceptionally 15 cm).
-They are ovate to cordate, mid to dark green above and below, with white downy hair on the underside, particularly along the veins, tapering into a mucronate tip.
+As indicated by its common name, this tree has larger leaves than the related Tilia cordata (small-leaved lime), 6 to 9 cm (exceptionally 15 cm) long and broad.
+They are ovate to cordate, mid to dark green above and below, with white downy hair on the underside (except in subsp. pseudorubra), particularly along the veins, tapering into a mucronate tip.
 The margin is sharply serrate, and the base cordate; the venation is pinnate along a midrib.
 The pubescent petiole is usually 3–4 cm long, but can vary between 1.5–5 cm.
 The autumn foliage is yellow-green to yellow.

 The small, fragrant, yellowish-white flowers are arranged in drooping, cymose clusters in groups of 3 to 4.
 Their whitish-green, leaf-like bracts have an oblong-obovate shape.
 The geniculate peduncles are between 1.5–3 cm long.
-The hermaphroditic flowers have 5 sepals and 5 tepals, numerous stamens, but no staminodes.
+The hermaphroditic flowers have 5 sepals and 5 petals, numerous stamens, but no staminodes.
 The superior ovary is 2–10 locular with one smooth style.
 The flowers are pollinated by bees and some butterflies, notably the White-letter Hairstreak.
-The fruit is a fat, round, tomentose, cream-colored nutlet with a diameter of 1 cm or less.
-It has a woody shell with 3–5 ridges.
+The fruit is a round greenish-grey nutlet, 9–12 mm long by 8–10 mm diameter; it has a woody shell with five prominent ridges (which distinguish it from all other limes except Tilia chinensis), and is usually tomentose between the ridges.